riccardoferrara/archivio/wp-content/plugins/woo-variation-swatches/README.txt

 ## 🏆 Users' Feedback For Variation Swatches For WooCommerce ##

 [Tim Cumming, Founder at DevisionUK](https://wordpress.org/support/topic/outstanding-support-118):
-> 'Really can’t rate this developer high enough!
+> 'Really can’t rate this developer high enough!'

 >Not only is the plugin super cool but their support, is utterly mind-blowing!
 I had reason to ask a question and, without hesitation, Ahmed logged into our site, had a look around and responded with a solution, all within the space of 5 minutes!!

 >It you’re looking for a great product with superlative support then look no further!'

 [Ruben Zuidervaart](https://wordpress.org/support/topic/does-what-it-should-with-no-issues/):
-> 'It just works, and the support is also pretty damn good for something that they offer for free.
+> 'It just works, and the support is also pretty damn good for something that they offer for free.'

->Leaving a 5/5 is the least I could do 🙂'
+> 'Leaving a 5/5 is the least I could do 🙂'

 [cl4udio](https://wordpress.org/support/topic/good-support-278/):
 > 'I like this plugin!
 Works great and the customer support is the best.
 Love it!'